JitkaCNGroup/lentils/testing/admin/Admin009 - create, edit and delete hint - happy path.md

-# Admin009 - create, update and delete hint - happy path
+# Admin009 - create, edit and delete hint - happy path

 *Description*
 >This test case verifies that it is possible to create, edit and delete hint of the cypher in Admin